 Finally, let’s not forget those occasions where Chikuma tweaks and expands upon her formula – raising stakes on the terse, twitchy “Wok” and “Cell” or shooting the music into new realms on “Oropharynx”, whose bleeping sci-fi synth leads turn into beacons disappearing in the depths of outer space.
 The Bomberman Hero soundtrack, on the other hand, shines brightly and warmly as one of game music’s most intriguing, smooth electronica scores.

 Robin Beanland / Grant Kirkhope / Graeme Norgate, 1997

 There’s no doubt that GoldenEye 007 was a game-changer.
 It turned consoles into a potential home for great first-person shooters, proved that games based on movie licences could be amazing – and sold a cool eight million copies in the process.
-GoldenEye 007 also produced one of gaming’s great FPS soundtracks, helped by the fact that its composers had the licence to use one of movie history’s most famous tunes – the immortal Bond theme.
+GoldenEye 007 also produced one of gaming’s great first-person shooter soundtracks, helped by the fact that its composers had the licence to use the immortal Bond theme.

 Kirby 64: The Crystal Shards Soundtrack

 Competing with Mickey’s Speedway USA for the title of ‘most fun Nintendo 64 score’, Kirby 64: The Crystal Shards returns the Kirby franchise to musical heights not seen since 1993’s Kirby’s Adventure on the NES.
 Series regulars Jun Ishikawa and Hirokazu Ando return, continuing the proud franchise tradition of constantly upbeat and colourful scores.
 However, their writing is more melody-focused than on the rather superficial Kirby SNES games.
 Also, their compositions are better developed, packing more ideas and variety than any previous Kirby soundtrack.